amankaushik481/amankaushik481/README.md

 Full Stack Developer
 --------------------

-I am proficient Blockchain developer, I am a Full-stack Blockchain Developer.
+I am a Full-stack Developer.
 I develop front end as well as back end of dApps.
 I am looking for interesting projects to work on.
 Some past things => I started with Web Development(HTML, CSS, JS, PHP, MYSQL) 5 years ago, then i moved to C, C++, then to front end development including wordpress development, later on I became a MERN Stack Developer.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [amankaushik](http://personal-portfolio-by-aman.netlify.app/)